NS2CDT/ns2_beta/README.md

 Join the official ns2 discord server (discord.gg/ns2) to leave feedback!

 ## Recent
+- 14/4/2020
+    - Gorge webs now properly have multiple "charges", so that marines can be webbed from them multiple times.
+When 0 charges are reached the web dies.
+    - Changed gorge web full visibility distance to 5 meters.
+    - Changed gorge web base hp to 10.
+    - Changed gorge web charge hp to 10.
+(Max 30 hp)
+    - Made gorge web invisibility client-side.
+Friends of the web will have the "cloaked" shader applied when not in range.
 - 12/04/2020
     - Reverted Blight and Aura changes.
 - 11/04/2020